Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-proxy.md

 ![](/resources/docs/proget-pypi-public-namefeed.png){height="" width="50%"}

-We are then presented with several options.
-Keeping these checked will allow your feed to use ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) amd [Licensing Detection and Blocking](https://docs.inedo.com/docs/proget/sca/licenses) features, allowing you to assess vulnerabilities and create policies for licenses.
-Select "Set Feed Features", which will create the feed, and redirect you to the newly created `public-pypi` feed, now populated with packages proxied from PyPI.
+The next several options will let your feed use ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) amd [Licensing Detection and Blocking](https://docs.inedo.com/docs/proget/sca/licenses) features, letting you assess vulnerabilities and create policies for licenses.
+Select "Set Feed Features", which will create the feed, and redirect you to the newly created `public-pypi` feed, which will list packages proxied from PyPI.

 ![](/resources/docs/proget-pypi-public-feed.png){height="" width="50%"}

 ## Step 2: Using the Feed in Python Clients { #add-feed }

 To let your teams use the `public-pypi` feed when installing packages you can either include it when running the `pip install` command, or set it globally with the `pip config` command.
+You can also add it if using [PipEnv](#add-pipenv) or [Poetry](#add-poetry).

 To install Python packages with the `pip install` command, you will need to add a `--extra-index-url` parameter containing the endpoint URL of your `public-pypi` feed: